THE BATTLE OF CAPE SPADA: THE AUSTRALIAN NAVY PROVES ITS METTLE

 The running battle lasted about an hour, but in the end the Colleoni was hit several times by the Sydney’s massive 6-inch shells, which tore through her unarmored hull, disabling her boiler and guns.
 She was dead in the water, and easy prey for the British destroyers’ torpedos, which duly finished her off.

-The Bande Nere was a little luckier: according to Thomas Fisher, a gunner aboard the Sydney, they “did get one salvo right on her quarterdeck.
+The Bande Nere was a little luckier: according to Thomas Fisher, from Geraldton, WA, a gunner aboard the Sydney, they “did get one salvo right on her quarterdeck.
 There was a flash there, you know.
 So she did get some damage.”
 It would turn out later that the hit had caused some casualties, but not enough to keep the Bande Nere from returning fire, which scored a superficial hit on the Sydney.

 After trading blows for over an hour, though, the Sydney was forced to break off the engagement after almost running out of ammunition.
 The Bande Nere made good her escape, probably counting her lucky stars.